cheredia19/paris-2024-osg-athetes/README.md

   yAxis="number_athletes"
 />

-More than eight out of 10 countries have less than 100 athletes (83.8%).
+Meanwhile, more than eight out of 10 countries have less than 100 athletes (83.8%).
 Ninety-nine have fewer than ten representatives.
 These include Kuwait, Palestine, Panama, and Cameroon, among others.

 <PlotlyBarChart
   data={{